Transparency: Motivations and Challenges: Trust: Transparency and Honesty

 A common view is that trust relies on honesty.
-The following quote is attributed to Simon Sinek: ``Trust is built on telling the truth, not telling people what they want to hear.''
+In order to judge trustworthiness, \cite{ONeill13} claims we must examine three qualities: honesty, competence and reliability.
+Stressing honesty, Simon Sinek is reported to have said ``Trust is built on telling the truth, not telling people what they want to hear.''
 However, as we can sense from the following phrases themselves, it can be difficult to hear the `harsh truth' from someone speaking with `brutal honesty'.

-In recent work, \citet{LevSch15} demonstrated settings where \emph{prosocial lies} increased trust.
+In recent work, \cite{LevSch15} demonstrated settings where \emph{prosocial lies} increased trust.
 Prosocial lies are a form of deception -- the transmission of information that intentionally misleads others -- which benefits the target.
 Their work aims to separate the roles of benevolence and integrity in building interpersonal trust.
 They conclude that altruistic lies increase trust when deception is directly experienced, or even when it is merely observed.

 These effects may make sense when we consider that humans evolved in a tribal multi-agent society.
-Trusting someone may reflect a belief that they are `in our tribe' and will look out for our interests.
+Trusting someone may reflect a belief that they are `in our tribe' and will reliably look out for our interests.
 From a historic survival perspective, this benevolence may have been more important than truthful communication -- perhaps a `pre-truth' society?

-Interestingly, work in psychology indicates that we are not good at estimating how transparent we our ourselves when communicating with others. \citet{Gil98} showed evidence for the \emph{illusion of transparency} -- a tendency for people to overestimate the extent to which others can discern their internal states.
+Interestingly, work in psychology indicates that we are not good at estimating how transparent we are ourselves when communicating with others. \cite{Gil98} showed evidence for the \emph{illusion of transparency} -- a tendency for people to overestimate the extent to which others can discern their internal states.
 This is attributed to a tendency for people to adjust insufficiently from the `anchor' of their own experience when attempting to adopt another's perspective.
-Consistent with this, \citet{GrifRoss91} observed the following result.
-If someone is asked to tap a well-known melody on a tabletop and then to estimate the chance that a listener will be able to identify the song they have tapped, tappers grossly overestimate the listener's abilities.
+Consistent with this, \cite{GrifRoss91} made the following observation: if someone is asked to tap a well-known melody on a tabletop and then to estimate the chance that a listener will be able to identify the song they have tapped, tappers grossly overestimate the listener's abilities.